FudanOCR/FudanOCR/data/readme.md

 test_loader = build_dataloader(env.opt, is_train = False)
 ```
 In your config file:
-you should assign DATASETS.TYPE as your datasset-type,and appoint the data_dir；
+you should assign DATASETS.TYPE as your dataset-type, and appoint the data_dir；

 Then you can use dataloader in trainer or tester.